 All mechanical air-handling units are tested regularly to verify that they meet ANSI/ASHRAE Standard 62.1-2007: Ventilation for Acceptable Indoor Air Quality.
 Each air handling unit undergoes maintenance every 3,000 hours of runtime to keep all components working properly.
-Key IAQ-related factors such as CO2 levels and temperature are continually monitored by the centralized building automation system and can be adjusted in realtime to maintain the temperature set-points needed for the event.
+Key IAQ-related factors such as CO2 levels and temperature are continually monitored by the centralized building automation system.
+Real-time adjustments can be made to maintain the temperature setpoints needed for the event.
 If contaminants exceed acceptable levels, 100% outside air is brought into the system until IAQ is restored.